On this page

 2. They write about the problem, not the product.
 The content that builds trust addresses what buyers are already thinking about.
 Features and announcements come later, after the relationship exists.

 3. They show up before someone is ready to buy.
 B2B sales cycles are long.
 The founders who are publishing consistently are already in the consideration set by the time a buyer starts looking.
+The ones who aren't have to earn that trust from zero.

 4. They treat publishing as a signal beyond marketing.
 Investors read what you publish.
 Future hires read what you publish.
 Potential partners read what you publish.
+A strong, consistent point of view attracts better conversations across the board, not just with buyers.

 5. They think in compound interest, not immediate return.
 Nothing published this week will close a deal by Friday.
 But a founder who has been showing up for six months has a credibility account that silence never builds.
+The withdrawal comes later, and it's worth more than any single campaign.

 Why we're doing this ourselves

-Five Four is doing exactly what this article describes.
-The piece you're reading is part of a content strategy we're running for our own business — a learning hub built for the founders we want to work with, published before they've ever heard of us.
 In a services business, people hire people they like and trust.
 The fastest way to earn that trust before a first conversation is to demonstrate, consistently and in public, that you understand the problems they're trying to solve.
 Content is how we do that.